Teacher Assistant Job Description Policy Number and Last Update

 Qualifications and Requirements:

-- Qualifications of an assistant child care worker as stated in the applicable DCFS licensing requirements, as well as those required for an assistant teacher by the Head Start Bureau;
+- General requirements for personnel as stated in DCFS licensing requirements, as well as those required for an assistant teacher by the Head Start Bureau;

 - Knowledge and experience with the basic principles of child development;